immaruf/COMP1231-Assignment1/README.md

 * Please note the last day of the W2021 School Calendar is: **Friday, April 23 rd , 2021**
 * Displays the result to the console as illustrated below:

+`Calling _eight()`

 `Current date = 2/1/2021, last day of school = 04/23/2021.
 The days left until the end of school = 81 days.`

 ## Count Vowels
+`function _nine(word)`

+Create a JavaScript function that meets the following requirements:
+* Accepts a string parameter, counting the number of vowels within the string.
+* The function should be case insensitive, handling both upper and/or lowercase letters.
+* Displays the result to the console as illustrated below.

+`Calling _nine(“flugelhorn”);`

+`Vowel count: A=0, E=1, I=0, O=1, U=1, Y=0`

 ## Alphabetical Order
+`function _ten(my_string)`

+Create a JavaScript function that meets the following requirements:
+* Create a JavaScript function that accepts a string parameter, then organizes the string so it’s in alphabetical order
+* The function is case **insensitive**, that is, it does not distinguish any difference between upper or lower case.
+* Displays the result to the console as illustrated below.

+`Calling _ten(“Sameer”);`

+`The string converted in alphabetical order is: aeemeS`